edgarfgp/Fabulous.AST/CONTRIBUTING.md

 dotnet tool restore
 dotnet fantomas -r src
 ```
+- Make sure that the Fantomas [Oak](https://fsprojects.github.io/fantomas-tools/#/oak?data=N4KABGBEDGD2AmBTSAuKAbRAXMAPMAvGAIwAMkANOFEgGYCWAdogM6pSXWT0sBiL9drQCG6FoioRuLAOIAnYQAcAFgDV6iAO5DR4kAF8gA) model supports the code you are trying to generate.
 - Check that all tests pass: `dotnet test`;
 - Documentation should always be updated or added (if applicable);
 - Examples should always be updated or added (if applicable);
 - Tests should always be updated or added (if applicable).

 If the contribution doesn't meet these criteria, a maintainer will discuss it with you on the issue
 or PR.
-You can still continue to add more commits to the branch you have sent the Pull Request from
+You can still continue to add more commits to the branch you have sent the Pull Request from,
 and it will be automatically reflected in the PR.